blacklightpy/vaultofknowledge/Home.md

 - **🗃️ Unorganized:** Most notes I take are under the "General Notes" section here, because I can be too lazy to organize them.
 ## Other Notes

 This site additionaly features a **graph view** for all the notes in both 3D and 2D, under each page, and also as a separate global view.
-While this may not be very useful, it can help to see the ways in which some groups of tightly related topics connect to a very di
+While this may not be very useful, it can help to see the ways in which some groups of tightly related topics connect to a very different set of topics.

 I haven't taken the time to style out the website, but this is it for now.
 I went with that it is better to make something than avoid doing anything at all while waiting for perfection.